Restaurants

 “You’ll be able to see chocolate grinding, you’ll be able to smell it,” Peterson says.
 “We’ll have our antique chocolate roaster, that’ll be on the back patio.”

-The dinner menu will feature bistro-style dishes such as roasted chicken with panzanella salad, salmon and other “simple foods that I’ve taken inspiration from throughout my career,” Peterson says.
+The dinner menu will offer bistro-style dishes such as roasted chicken with panzanella salad, salmon and other “simple foods that I’ve taken inspiration from throughout my career,” Peterson says.
 Chocolate will be featured in a mole with pork shoulder, as well as in desserts, including a Japanese-inspired gateau and a cocoa nib crumble on crème brûlée.

 Related